jegali/CPyU/CPU/v3/README.md

 ```

 This is the base emulation that gives the framework for the entire program.
 In the next versions we will build up this emulation piece by piece.

+Attention:
+There is only one file in this directory.
+However, this is not the complete emulator, just the pygame class that starts the emulator.
+All other files from V2 are still required!